Local teen wins award in national science competition

-Senior Anirudh Sharma, of Webster Schroeder High School, was among the 300 scholars nationwide chosen from nearly 2,000 who entered the competition.
+Senior Maia Raynor, of Brighton High School, was among the 300 scholars nationwide chosen from nearly 2,000 who entered the competition.

-Sharma will be awarded $2,000 and his school will receive $2,000 to support their science, math and engineering programs.
+She will be awarded $2,000 and her schools will receive $2,000 to support their science, math and engineering programs.

 “It is inspiring to see these talented high schoolers engage with groundbreaking research and be recognized nationally for the incredible scientific work they are able to achieve with the resources at Rochester Laser Lab,” Schumer said.

-Sharma carried out hydrodynamic simulations of a new “double cone-in-shell” target concept for the National Ignition Facility in support of experiments related to studying the internal structure of the sun.
-He showed that with optimally chosen parameters a short pulse of X-rays can be produced from a point source.
-The NIF is located at the Lawrence Livermore National Laboratory.
-LLE collaborates closely with LLNL.
-Sharma was advised by Stephen Craxton, LLE physicist and high-school program director.

-LLE has as its primary mission the study of the conditions necessary to create and sustain Fusion.
-Involving young adults in science, however, is another important goal that LLE’s scientists and engineers take very seriously.
+LLE has as its primary mission the study of the conditions necessary to create and sustain fusion.
+Involving young adults in state-of-the-art science, however, is another important goal LLE’s scientists and engineers take very seriously.
 LLE started its Summer High School Research Program in 1989 and has had 377 participants to date.

 Students working at the laboratory have made up the large majority of Rochester-area Science Talent Search Scholars honored during the past three decades.
 A total of 38 students from the LLE program have now become Scholars.